Virtual Open House and IB Information

 Note: We will honour the recommendations made from the junior high teachers.
 Students will be registered for the academic classes recommended by the junior high teachers.

-Announcing Next Year's Tours and Open House
+Announcing Next Year's Virtual Open House

 High School 101